 Energy gels have been used by endurance athletes for years.
 Their main goal is to provide energy in a compact carbohydrate form so that athletes can keep the energy required in their pockets.
 Their composition is usually such that they can easily be swallowed and that subsequent digestion and absorption are rapid.

 First, 20 grams of carbohydrates per gel isn't much considering that elite athletes ingest even more than 100 grams of carbohydrates per hour.
-This results in athletes being required to open a gel every 10-20 minutes, which presents an issue in mass start events when paying attention to opening a gel rather than the race is very problematic.
+The athletes being required to open a gel every 10-20 minutes is an issue in mass start events when paying attention to opening a gel rather than the race is very problematic.

 We created a bigger gel, initially with 40 grams of carbohydrates and now with 45 grams as intended, so that the frequency when a gel needs to be taken by athletes is highly reduced, which gives athletes more time to focus on the race.